nickbyfleet/blink-chat/README.md

 # Blink Chat

-This is a little proof of concept for a chat app
+This is a little proof of concept for a chat app.
+There are 2 choices in particular that I made which I feel I ought to explain.
+These are the lack of testing, and also the lack of a state management library like Redux.
+Both of them came down to time and the fact that they were nowhere mentioned in the task brief.
+Therefore, I felt that it would be a bit of a gotcha to expect a test suite and the use of Redux.
+Nevertheless, if you were specifically looking for either of those, please let me know and I can spend a bit more time on the app and add either/both of them in.

 ## To get it going